Cultures and Connection to Place F-2

-Come take a walk in the shoes of a child in an African Village and learn about culture, daily life and the role of different people living in the village.
+Come take a walk in the shoes of a child in a rural African Village and learn about culture, daily life and the role of different people living in the village.

-African Village gives students the chance to learn about life for people in a village in Africa and how villages live side by side with wildlife.
+This program gives students the chance to learn about life for people in a rural village in Africa and how villagers live side-by-side with wildlife.

-This program explores how people are connected to their village and wildlife, how their needs are met and reflects on similarities and difference between life in Australia and in a village in Africa.
-They will find out about daily life in an African village, the roles of different people in the village, how people are connected to special places and how it is possible to live in wildlife friendly communities.
+This program explores how people are connected to their rural village and wildlife and how their needs are met.
+You'll reflect on similarities and difference between life in Australia and in a rural village in Africa.
+Learn about daily life in a rural African village, the roles of different people in the village, how people are connected to special places and how it is possible to live in wildlife-friendly communities.

 Students will learn:

-- How people in Africa are connected to their village and wildlife
+- How people in rural Africa are connected to their village and wildlife

-- How people in African villages take care of each other and their wildlife
+- How people in rural African villages take care of each other and their wildlife

 - How life in Australia and in Africa are similar and different